Published January 15, 2011

 Good Agricultural Practices: Practices to reduce off-gassing and improve the safety and effectiveness of applications that were previously only recommended on labels are now required.
 Good Agricultural Practices include proper soil preparation and tilling, applying fumigants during optimal soil moisture and weather conditions, use of sealing techniques, and equipment calibration.

-and rates: Untarped applications of some fumigants are restricted, and maximum application rates have been reduced to reflect rates needed for effective use.
+Application methods and rates: Untarped applications of some fumigants are restricted, and maximum application rates have been reduced to reflect rates needed for effective use.

 Classification: All fumigants are classified as restricted use pesticides.
 Previously metam sodium/potassium and dazomet were not.